megumihoshino/megumihoshino/README.md

 - I'm a self-taught coder
 - Interested in astrophysics (but still a new learner tho), material sciences (my thesis focused on composite coatings development of Ni-AlN).
 - A weebs :>
-- I am currently study Machine Learning, Deep Learning, Data Science, Algorithm, Dat Structures, and so on.
+- I am currently study Machine Learning, Deep Learning, Data Science, Algorithm, Data Structure, and so on.
 Hopefully in the future, I can combine these skills to pursue an advanced degreee in Astophysics.
 - All of my repositories mostly in python and still basic.
 So, I'm looking forward for any advices or collaboration with y'all!
 - EN OR ID :ok:
 - 📫 How to reach me at hoshino.megumi37@gmail.com